preston-evans98/bitcoin-warp/Readme.md

 Electron + Typescript = Better UX.

 ### SOTA Networking
 Explore using libP2p, or implementing a new networking protocol based on more recent academic literature.
 This might be unnecessary.
 It might also be fun.
+In any case, we definitely need an authenticated messaging protocol.

 ...